 What is a payment processor?
 (And how does it work?)

-Payment processors are essential for card payments and eCommerce.
+Payment processors are essential for credit and debit card payments in eCommerce.

-Understanding what a payments processor is can help you better navigate the complexities of the payments process more generally.
-This in turn will help you keep ahead of the curve in today's fast-changing eCommerce and payments processing world.
+Understanding the role of a payment processor can help you better navigate the technical complexities of the payment process more generally.

-Let's look closer at what payments processors are, how they work, and what role they play in the payments process.
+Let's take a look closer at what payment processors are, how they work, and what role they play in communicating between the main financial institutions involved in the payment process.

 What is a payment processor?

-It authorizes credit card transactions and ensures merchants get paid on time.
-It does this by facilitating the transfer and settlement of funds.
+The payment processor authorizes credit card transactions and ensures merchants get paid on time.
+It does so by facilitating the transfer and settlement of funds.

-Some payment processing services also provide equipment for card acceptance, security solutions, implementation of PCI compliance, customer support, and other value-added services.
+Some payment processing providers also provide payment terminal equipment for card acceptance, security solutions, implementation of PCI compliance, customer support, and other value-added services.

 Do businesses need payment processors?

-Businesses need some form of payment processor if they want to accept card, digital, mobile, or ACH payments.
-This applies to both eCommerce and brick-and-mortar stores.
+Businesses must have some form of payment processor if they want to accept card, digital, mobile, ACH bank transfers or other popular payment methods.
+This applies to both eCommerce and in-person transactions.

 How does a payment processor typically work?

-Online payments typically involve at least two financial institutions, including:
+Online and in-store payments typically involve at least two financial institutions, including:

-Payment processors facilitate the connection and communication between these financial institutions.
+Payment processors facilitate the connection and communication between these two financial institutions.

 1. Transaction is initiated

 Electronic payment processing appears to happen in an instant for customers.
-But using a card reader device at point of sale (POS), or pressing 'pay' on an online checkout page, is actually initiation of a transaction.
+But using a card reader device at the point of sale (POS), or pressing 'pay' on an online checkout page, is the initiation of a transaction.

 Cardholders are passing on their payment information (typically card details and name) and submitting a request.